 Impact of ESG on Investment Performance

-ESG investing is known for identifying risks and opportunities that go beyond traditional financial analysis.
-Between 2016 and 2020, ESG investments grew by 143%, with assets in sustainable initiatives increasing by 42%, from $12 trillion in 2018 to $17.1 trillion in 2023.
+ESG investing excels at spotting risks and opportunities that traditional financial analysis simply misses.
+Between 2016 and 2020, ESG investments grew by 143%, with assets in sustainable initiatives climbing 42%, from $12 trillion in 2018 to $17.1 trillion in 2023.
+Those numbers tell a clear story.
+Companies with strong ESG practices tend to outperform their peers financially over time, which means integrating ESG principles into your portfolio is not just the ethical move.
+It is often the smart one.

 Role of ESG Ratings in Investment Decisions